 Sometimes the improvement may be so small as to count as incidental to a repair.
 In the absence of other capital indications, the entire cost is then revenue expenditure.

-Problems can arise where the taxpayer does work on an old asset.
+Problems can arise when the taxpayer does work on an old asset.
 A repair or replacement of a part of a building using modern materials may give an apparent element of improvement because of the more exceptional durability, superior qualities, and so forth of the new content.
 But the cost remains typically revenue expenditure where any development arises because the taxpayer uses modern materials that are broadly equivalent to the old stuff.

 Example